 The Statement of Cash Flows presents a detailed look at the College's cash activity during the fiscal year.
 The first part of this statement shows cash flows from operating activities and the net cash used by the operating activities.
 The second part reflects cash flows from non-capital financing activities such as state appropriations.
 The third part deals with the cash used for acquisition and construction of capital assets.
 The fourth part reflects cash flows from investing activities.
 The final part is a reconciliation of net cash used by operating activities to the operating income or loss reflected on the Statement of Revenues, Expenses and Changes in Net Position.
-The summary below shows that BRTC's cash and cash equivalents increased by \$582,254 from 2019 to 2020.
-While Net Cash Used by Operating Activities continues to increase as we focus on operational budgets, the Net Cash Provided by Non-capital Financing Activities decreased after recognizing flood insurance proceeds in 2019 as well as recognizing a decline in federal grants and contract due to lower enrollment.
-Net Cash Used by Capital and Related Financing Activities decreased due to grant purchases of capital assets.
+The summary below shows that BRTC's cash and cash equivalents increased by \$49,456 from 2020 to 2021.
+The expenditures and receipts of the HEERF grant awards have a significant affect on the first three parts of the Cash Flow Statement, increasing the Net Cash Used by Operating Activities, Net Cash Provided by Noncapital Financing Activities, and the Net Cash Used by Capital and Related Financing Activities.